Kenwyn House

 It also houses the first ever “Coco de Mer Wall” in Seychelles – set up in collaboration with the Seychelles Island Foundation (SIF) – dedicated to providing information about this most intriguing endemic nut and raising awareness about the work undertaken by the SIF for its protection and propagation.
 A popular attraction for tourists and locals alike, the Coco de Mer wall has rapidly become a sought after selfie spot.

-Kenwyn House Painting Competition
+Kenwyn House Photography Competition

-Painting competition & Application form
+Photography competition & Application form